RunProgram/ReconPot/README.md

 ## 🧠 How It Works

-1. A python script lives on the server listening for repeated and suspicious requests from web fuzzers and trips the honeypot for that IP address when it is detected.
+1. ```honeypot.py``` lives on the server listening for repeated and suspicious requests from web fuzzers and trips the honeypot for that IP address when it is detected.
 2. The ```/apache/000-default.conf``` file controls the silent redirection using ```mod_rewrite``` instead of 301 redirection as previously mentioned.
 3. Once the honeypot is deployed, the attacker (their IP) is permanently redirected to the fake ```/admin``` page without knowing.
 4. Sends out an alert to the administrators that someone is attempting reconnaissance on the website which helps harden security.